 - “Washington state may play critical role in future of Colstrip power plants,” Link to article by Mike Dennisen.

-- Over the past five years, 300 U.S. coal mines shut down, more than 200 coal-fired power plants closed, and 25 coal companies went bankrupt.
+- Over the five years prior to 2015, 300 U.S. coal mines shut down, more than 200 coal-fired power plants closed, and 25 coal companies went bankrupt.
 Miners in the last union coal mine in Kentucky pulled their last 10 hour/4 day a week shift in September of 2015.
 That leaves Kentucky’s non-union miners to do long hours 6 days a week.
 Nevertheless, during that time top executives at the 30 largest fossil-fuel companies in the United States made nearly $6 billion.
 That’s twice as much as the US pledged to the Green Climate Fund, an international financial institution intended to help poor countries respond to climate change.
-Letting coal company execs fly while downsized fossil-fuel workers scramble to replace their jobs is not just.
+Letting coal company execs “fly” while downsized fossil-fuel workers scramble to replace their jobs is not just.

 - “Major U.S. coal producers, such as Peabody Energy and Arch Coal, have seen their market values drop by 61 and 94 percent, respectively, as of September 2014.